aryzach/aryzach.github.io/assistedDying/notes.md

 - start focusing on a small market and serve that market really well first (ie cater to early adopters).
 I'm not so sure what I think about this advice yet, but is peter thiel advice for for-profit start ups

 ## don't forget to find audio note in email with things to do for this
+1. different risks
+  - business risk
-1. different risks: business risk (will people want to pay for this and how much, what is the pricing model and what does the product look like at different stages.
-Second risk is product risk / delivery risk.
-This isn't like a normal startup where you have to prove immediate value, I think we could structure it in a way where we are providing immediate value, but it's harder because ultimately, the real value comes in 10 or 20 years when the bill is passed and their able to receive the full product value.
+    * will people want to pay for this and how much
+    * what is the pricing model and what does the product/pricing look like at different stages, especially early stages
+  - product risk / delivery risk
+    * This isn't like a normal startup / SaaS where you have to prove immediate value
+    * we could structure it in a way where we are providing immediate value, but it's harder because ultimately, the real value comes in 10 or 20 years when the bill is passed and their able to receive the full product value.
 But we can still provide valuable services even if they don't personally get to participate.
 It's a real risk that they have to know they are taking, that some people won't get the full product.
+This might not neccessarily be true, because a lot of value might come from 'hope'.
+Otherwise, we can still provide valueable services even if they can't receive the entire value.
+Part of this is just being part of the process towards a big goal
+2. different products / price points and business models at different stages of this
+  - What does the product/price combo and business model look like in the
+    * first stage?
+    * Second stage?
+    * Third stage?
-2. different business models, different products at different price points at each stage.
-What does the business model look like in the first stage?
-Second stage?
-Third stage?
-And why for each stage?
-I think the first stage could be more dependant on donations, then get to a certain point where we disallow donations, or just make it necessarily anonymous
+    * And why for each stage?
+  - I think the first stage could be more dependant on donations, then get to a certain point where we disallow donations, or just make it necessarily anonymous
+  - first stage more dependent on donations until we get to a point where we can disallow donations (or make donations necessarily anonymous)

 3. If I were to play a role in this, what would the role be, and why?
-WOuld be somebody who is driving the process, knows what's nexts, knows how to transition into the next stages, and can structure the business model and where we're spending our time and money, and what the priorities are, and also learning about the legal process and getting technical on the legal system and learning the history of other movements and learning what it takes to pass a law and the process, and the laws around it, legal process, who you have to talk to, who you need connections with, because it's all beaurocratic formal systems.
-I don't think you can reinvent the wheel on the legal side.
-And really put the right people in place on the front-end customer facing side.
-Because I don't think I'm particularly emapthetic and don't think I come across as empathetic.
-And two I don't think I have the skillset or think I'm very good at having a lot of relationships, I think the customer-facing person and face of the company should be somebody who is particularly empathetic and has the capacity to have a lot of meaningful and productive and enriching experiences and relationships with a lot of people.
-I don't think I should be the one who's interacting with a lot of different customers on a regular basis.
+  - driving the process
+  - knows what's next
+  - knows how to transition into the next stages
+  - can structure the business model
+  - where we're spending our time and money
+  - what the priorities are
+  - learning about the legal process and getting technical on the legal system
+  - learning the history of other movements
+  - learning what it takes to pass a law, the process, and the laws around it
+    * legal process
+    * who you have to talk to
+    * who you need connections with, because it's all beaurocratic formal systems
+      - I don't think you can reinvent the wheel on the legal side
+  - put the right people in place on the front-end customer facing side
+    * I don't think I'm particularly emapthetic and don't think I come across as empathetic
+    * I don't think I have the skillset or think I'm very good at having a lot of relationships
+    * I think the customer-facing person and face of the company should be somebody who is particularly empathetic and has the capacity to have a lot of meaningful and productive and enriching experiences and relationships with a lot of people
+    * I don't think I should be the one who's interacting with a lot of different customers on a regular basis.
+    * Somebody like Zoe would be a lot better at that
+    * obviously need to find this person from somebody I already know, or through working on this project and find somebody in the community who gets what this project is about, understand my thesis for their role, and we align

-4. write a shorter version of this.
+4. write a shorter version of the op-ed.
 Idea synopsis that can be linked to the detail page.

-5. Going zero to one.
-What is the first step?
-First few steps?
-6 months plan?
-Building a community.
-Finding people who are interested and connecting them with eachother.
-Taking with current Death w Dignity people.
-Finding other orgs and taking with them and learning more about it (other countries, too).
-I don't think this could be a full time thing initially.
-But what are the first steps to get the momentum going?
-I havent really thought what does the first day look like?
-What does the first week look like?
-First few months?
-How do you build a community?
-Is there any income initially?
-Do you take money from somebody?
-What are the implecations to taking money?
-Twisted Fields taught me how to have an idea and put it in place.
+5. Going zero to one (not the product, but how do I set this project in motion in a way that keeps momentum)
+  - What is the first step?
+  - First few steps to get momentum going?
+    * what does the first day look like?
+    * What does the first week look like?
+    * First few months?
+    * How do you build a community?
+    * Is there any income initially?
+    * Should we take money from somebody this early?
+    * What are the implecations to taking money?
+    * Twisted Fields taught me how to have an idea and put it in place.
 What I didn't learn is long term execution, company building, and management, but I think this is a big hurdle, is taking an idea from zero to one and doing that first step successfully.
+This is difference between ideas and results.
+Even if you're getting shitty results you need to be able to go from some idea to execution
 Go from idea to early-stage execution.
+  - 6 months plan?
+    * Building a community
+    * Finding people who are interested and connecting them with eachother
+    * Taking with current Death w Dignity people
+    * Finding other orgs and taking with them and learning more about it (other countries, too)
+    * I don't think this could / should be a full time thing initially.
+(I'm thinking otherwise now because I was getting burnt out before, and need to have some social balance / enjoyable time away from work now)

 Some other thoughts about building the culture and appropriate incentives:
 - somehow limit concentration of power.
 I don't have much experience with this, but I think there should still be strong leadership and representation